SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 ### Getting Started with Seeds

 In order to receive deliverability data from seeds, the first step is to start sending your campaigns to the seed addresses.
 [Download your seed list](https://app.sparkpost.com/inbox-placement/seedlist) ([EU](https://app.eu.sparkpost.com/inbox-placement/seedlist)) from the SparkPost app.
 Choose if you would like to copy the seed list or download it as a CSV.
 You can also retrieve the seed list [via API](https://developers.sparkpost.com/api/seed-list/).
+In order to use this API, create an API key with the `Seeds: Read-only` permission.

 Set up your campaign per your standard process, and include the seeds in your recipient list.
 For the most accurate results, it is best to distribute the seeds equally throughout your send.
 If possible, avoid placing the entire list together at the beginning or end of a send.
 Make sure that the first seed in your list - your reference email address - is the first seed that you send to.